takeiteasy/graphics/README.md

-# sgl
+# hal

-Cross platform 2D software rendering graphics library, inspired by [graphics.h](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1126/materials/cppdoc/graphics.html), [minifb](https://github.com/emoon/minifb), [SDL 1.2](https://www.libsdl.org/) and [QuickCG](http://lodev.org/cgtutor/).
+Cross platform hardware abstraction layer, inspired by [SDL 1.2](https://www.libsdl.org/), [graphics.h](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1126/materials/cppdoc/graphics.html), [minifb](https://github.com/emoon/minifb) and [QuickCG](http://lodev.org/cgtutor/).

 Designed to be a drop-in and use with little hassle sort of deal.
 I don't know if anyone will really find a use for this besides me.
 But it's very fun to work on.
-It's not explicitly a game development library, just a rendering library.
+It's not explicitly a game development library, but that'll be the most likely one.
 It's most likely less efficient, slower, more buggy and has less features, support, compatibility and portability than SDL - Just so you know, if you didn't already guess.

 ## Features

-- Windows, OS X and Linux (X11)
+- OSX (Quartz, GL, Metal), Windows (Win32, GL), Linux (X11, GL).
+- Multiple Windows
-- Keyboard and mouse events
+- Keyboard, mouse and window events.
-- Primitive shapes
-- BMP loading (Uncompressed 8, 24 & 32 bpp) (1 & 4 bpp, RLE compression and OS/2 not supported yet)
-- Save surfaces to BMP file
-- Text rendering (adapted from [dhepper/font8x8](https://github.com/dhepper/font8x8))
+- Text rendering via in-built font (adapted from [dhepper/font8x8](https://github.com/dhepper/font8x8)) or BDF files
-- Joystick handling (adapted from [ThemsAllTook/libstem_gamepad](https://github.com/ThemsAllTook/libstem_gamepad))
-- GIF loading (adapted from [hidefromkgb/gif_load](https://github.com/hidefromkgb/gif_load)) and saving (adapted from [lecram/gifenc](https://github.com/lecram/gifenc))
+- BMP (24 or 32 bpp uncompressed) and GIF loading (adapted from [hidefromkgb/gif_load](https://github.com/hidefromkgb/gif_load))
 - Message box & dialog support (adapted from [AndrewBelt/osdialog](https://github.com/AndrewBelt/osdialog))

-- Optional OpenGL & Metal backends (Just for rendering to screen)
-- Optional extras (AA primitives, BDF font rendering, Freetype rendering, image loader (adapted from  [stb_image](https://github.com/nothings/stb)))
+### Planned features

+- Vulkan backends for OSX (via MoltenVK), Windows and Linux
+- Emscripten, SIXEL and Wayland options
+- Joystick support for OSX, Windows and Linux
+- Support RLE, OS/2 and uncompressed 1, 4 and 8bpp BMP files
+- GIF saving

 See below screenshots for TODO list and the examples folder for some idea of how to use. ___Still a WIP, API subject to change a lot___.

 OS X will be the primary platform for all stuff, then after that is working to a level I like I will finish the windows port and after that the linux port.
-It's too much effort changing something on OS X then doing it on other platforms all the time. __At the moment Windows & Linux won't build__.
+It's too much effort changing something on OS X then doing it on other platforms all the time. __At the moment Windows & Linux won't build__ (because I removed them).

 ## Building

-No external libraries are used unless you want to use the alternate backends (enable them by defining ```SGL_ENABLE_(OPENGL/METAL)```).
+No external libraries are used unless you want to use the alternate backends.
 I don't know how to make CMake files yet so backends will have to be defined manually.
-To enable AA primitives define ```SGL_ENABLE_AA```, for BDF rendering ```SGL_ENABLE_BDF``` and for image loading using stb_image ```SGL_ENABLE_STB_IMAGE```, etc.
+You can enable or disable features using macros, there will be a list when everything is closer to being done.

 On OS X you'll have to link Cocoa framework ```-framework Cocoa``` and include the ```-x objective-c -fno-objc-arc``` flags.
 If you're using OpenGL backend ```-framework OpenGL``` and ```-framework Metal -framework MetalKit``` for Metal.
 Also, if you're using XCode you'll also have to disable modules in the build settings, becuase modules imports curses with stdio for some reason.